zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 While we are introducing a lot of new files, you should be already familiar with most of them.
 We are bringing the following parts together:

 - Express.js server
+- tRPC wrapper to provide us with a more structured way to build APIs
-- tRPC wrapper for type-safe API calls
+- zod schemas for input validation
-- models
+- repositories to abstract away database queries
+- individual route handlers (controllers)

 Here is a quick overview of the folders:

 ```
+/controllers - our request handlers
 /database - connects to the database
+/entities - schemas for database records
-/models - abstraction over database tables
+/repositories - abstraction over database tables
-/modules - our endpoints
 /shared - a folder that we will expose to our front-end
 /trpc - tRPC wrapper
-/utils - a single function for validation
-app.ts - our Express.js server definition
+app.ts - our Express.js server definition with tRPC
 config.ts - zod-validated server configuration
 index.ts - starts our entire Express application
 ```

-Everything from a few test utilities should be understandable under a few minutes of investigation.
+Everything apart some test utilities should be understandable under a few minutes of investigation.

 **Step 2.** Fix the greeting message.